ejichen/game2/README.md

 Good / Bad / Ugly Code:
 Good: Handling the connection well that both parties could receive the data and send out the data.
 Built the set for the game.
-Bad: Couldn't get the index of the changed rod right.
+Bad: Still not get the index of the changed rod right and haven't implemented the scoring algorithm.
 Ugly: Kind of hard coded the grid.
 Calculated the position of the grid based on the length of rods.
 The size couldn't be changed.

 TODO: provide examples of code you wrote from this project that you think is good (elegant, simple, useful), bad (hack-y, brittle, unreadable), and ugly (particularly inelegant).
 Provide a sentence or two of justification for the examples.